influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/config-data-nodes.md

 #### `retry-rate-limit = 0`

-The rate (in bytes per second) at which the hinted handoff retries writes.
+The rate limit (in bytes per second) that hinted handoff retries hints.
+A value of `0` disables the rate limit.
-The `retry-rate-limit` option is no longer in use and will be removed from the configuration file in a future release.
-Changing the `retry-rate-limit` setting has no effect on your cluster.

 Environment variable: `INFLUXDB_HINTED_HANDOFF_RETRY_RATE_LIMIT`